COVID-19 Public Protection service updates

 Household waste should certainly not be burnt.
 Many items can be reused or recycled.

-- recycling centres
+- view information about our recycling centres

-- bulky waste collection
+- view information about our bulky waste collection

-- donate to charity
+- view information about donating to charity

 - sell online, carboot or through classified adverts.